Velma “Sue” Westbrook, D.N.S., MA, RN

 In an effort to fulfill the College and University mission, the following strategic goals have been developed:

-- Increase opportunities for student access and success in nursing, allied health, and culinary disciplines.
+- Increase opportunities for student access and success in nursing.

-- Increase research that engages faculty and students seeking knowledge in the areas of nursing, allied health, and culinary.
+- Increase research that engages faculty and students seeking knowledge in nursing.

 - Ensure quality, accountability, efficiency, and effectiveness in all nursing, allied health, and culinary programs.